maticnetwork/whitepaper/README.md

 # Network Economics {#economics}

 ## Transaction Fee Determinative Factors and Trade-off
-1.  blocksize = (Average Transaction Amount)/(Block)
+1. Block Size = (Average Transaction Amount)/(Block)
   - 100Txs/Block is insanely expensive.
   - ETH is 600~1000Txs/Block
   - If we permit 3000Txs/Block, this variable is gonna be predominant factor over other factors.
 But network layer censorship-resistance will be harmed like BCH-Tor problem.

-2. Delegates amount
+2. Number of Delegates
-- More Delegates, more Tx fee allocation.
+  - If there are more Delegates, transaction fee allocation will be more.
-- 7 Delegates setting is cost efficient.
+  - Delegates setting of 7 is cost efficient.
-- 120 Delegates setting increase Tx fee.
+  - If we increase the number of Delegates to say, 120, the transaction fee increases.

-3. Checkpoint stakers amount
+3. Number of Checkpoint stakers
-- 10000 stakers setting is somehow expensive to pay reward.
+  - If number of stakers is 10,000, then it will be expensive to structure rewards.
-- 100 stakers setting is reasonable against Tx fee.
+  - 100-150 stakers will result in an optimum transaction fee.
-- Fewer is better, but decentralization would be lost.
+  - Fewer stakers are better, but decentralization is slightly lower.

-4. Blocktime
+4. Block Time
-- We assign 2~3sec for blocktime.
+  - We could assign 2~3sec for block time.
-- 0.5sec blocktime still works regarding block propagation.
-But somehow no effect for user experience.
+  - 0.5sec block time still works with regards to block propagation, and it has no effect on user experience.
-- Matic Tx Chain aims to achieve 35k Tx/sec on a chain.
-If this node through-put is bottleneck, blocksize would be 70k~105k Tx/Block.
-This is about to be ~10MB/Block.
+  - Let's say , a single Matic sidechain aims to achieve ~35k Tx/sec on a chain.
+If node through-put is the bottleneck, then blocksize would be 70k~105k Tx/Block.
+This is about ~10MB/Block.

 5. Checkpoint duration
-- 3600sec is out setting.
+  - A checkpoint duration of 3600sec is optimum.
-- Shorter duration means faster Maliciousness detection.
-But also means higher commit Gas fee.
+  - A shorter duration means faster Maliciousness detection, but it also means a higher commit Gas fee.
   - If a Byzantine behavior (e.g. Double Spend by Tx deletion) occurs just after checkpoint creation, this duration is the worst-case time until the Ceremony.
-If some Delegate have deleted Tx, we can recovered that canceled Tx, and double spend would be simply failed.
+If some Delegate have deleted transactions, we can recover the canceled Tx, and double spend would be simply foiled.

-# Governance

-Detailed Governance along with the scenarios to be added soon

 # Focus on User Experience {#usere}